 As cliche as it sounds, they exemplified Christ to us in our time of need.
 Corrie and Sarah have since become some of our best friends.
 As they helped us unpack our belongings in our new home in Waco, I suddenly realized that we were losing our community in the move.
 The friends that we had laughed with until our stomachs hurt, cried with, and rejoiced with would be flying back to Colorado the next day, leaving us without community in Waco.
 I was a terrified that we would end up isolated and alone in our new city.
 I prayed every night that God would fill our lives with friends like Corrie and Sarah that were more like family and for a strong community of believers as we planted roots away from our hometown.
 And it was a prayer that I saw answered…kinda.

 You see, what I really wanted was an easy community.
-But asking God for a community that included wives that watch the Bachelor and enjoy dessert (the non-organic-Paula-Dean-approved kind) and red wine, husbands that quote movies with my husband and drink approximately two beers at social settings, couples that don’t pretend to be perfect, open doors all around, and at least one person that is willing to organize holiday parties, cook, and sew seemed too petty a prayer given the storm we had survived, so I simply asked for community.
+But asking God for a community that included wives that watch the Bachelor and enjoy dark chocolate with red wine, husbands that quote movies with my husband and drink approximately two beers at social settings, couples that don’t pretend to be perfect, open doors all around, and at least one person that is willing to organize holiday parties, cook, and sew seemed too petty a prayer given the storm we had survived, so I simply asked for community.

 We have yet to find my perfect community, mainly because true community is never perfect, but we have found community.
 The imperfect kind that consists of friends that struggle with work, marriage, parenting, and the hard stuff that makes some communities shut down; wives that keep me accountable; husbands that truly want to be good leaders, husbands, and dads; and occasionally the hard friend that just needs you to remain their friend when others pull away.
 And this community, the imperfect one, is the best one we have ever been a part of.